sprice36/ProjectRepo/README.md

 ## Where we struck out..
 There was some complications in appending multiple Google maps for each of the game's locations to the div.
-Also the baseball APIs we used wasnt as smooth as we had hoped.
-Other than that it was a great learning experience.

 ## Missing features.
 -Google Maps API

+## A sincere thanks to <a href = "https://developer.sportradar.com/">Sportsradar.com</a> for allowing the use of their MLB API.

 ## Created by :
 1. Sebastian Price    <a href="https://github.com/sprice36">https://github.com/sprice36</a>